Major sources of household energy are firewood, charcoal, kerosene and electricity.

 Market infrastructure comprising the physical space, the stores, stalls, storage, sheds, delivery bays and access roads form an important component of development of rural economy.
 Markets generate revenue to the District Assembly in the form of tolls, taxes, licenses and permits.

-In West Akim District, markets are organized on both daily and periodic basis.
-The main markets in the district are at Asamankese, Adeiso, Osenase, Akanteng and Abamkrom.
+In West Akim Municipal, markets are organized on both daily and periodic basis.
+The main markets are at Asamankese, Adeiso, Osenase, Akanteng and Abamkrom.
 The daily markets are Asamankese, Mepom, Adeiso, Topease, Osenase, Abamkrom, Bunso, Krodua, Brekumanso, Kumikrom, Oworarn,..,Ekoso, Awaharn, Asikasu, Okurase, Akanteng, Esaso Kwaabaah, Ekoso and Kwashie.
 Bi-weekly markets which operate on Mondays and Thursdays are at Asamankese,

 Adeiso, Meporn and Abamkrom.
 At Pabi the bi-weekly market operates on Tuesdays and Fridays and at Osenase, the market operates on Sundays, while that of Akanteng operates on Sundays and Wednesday.

 Asamankese, being the capital, is the centre of most economic and commercial activities.
 Asamankese has two markets.
 The main market with stores, stalls, and sheds and covers an area of about 625,000sq.ft. is located at the Central Business.